 - (ANTH3500 / 4 credits / 60 hours)

-- This course introduces students to applied, cultural, and design anthropology through an in-depth and experience-based exploration of social change and social entrepreneurship across four countries.
-Students will learn and draw from an interdisciplinary array of qualitative fieldwork and/or primary research methods including participatory involvement, observation, photography, mapping exercises, depth interviews, and note taking.
-The theory engaged with within this course will be applied to the social, personal, and cultural dimensions of homestays; the academic and practical experiences with social businesses; the complexities of cross-cultural communication; and transit and travel experiences.
-The course will also explore, among other questions: How and why do social innovation and social enterprises actually emerge, develop, and evolve over time?
-What cultural conditions enable their development?
-How can anthropology help us understand the practice of design and social entrepreneurship as social phenomena?
-What kinds of assumptions about human needs, practices, and processes inform social entrepreneurs/enterprises?
-How can anthropology help us learn about design, empathy and aspirations for the future from the diverse communities we spend time in?
+- This course introduces students to applied, cultural, and design anthropology through an in-depth and experience-based exploration of social change and innovation across four countries.
+Students will learn and draw from an interdisciplinary array of qualitative fieldwork and primary research methods including participatory involvement, observation, photography, mapping exercises, depth interviews, and note taking.
+The theory engaged with in this course will be applied to the social, personal, and cultural dimensions of homestays; the academic and practical experiences with social enterprises and organizations; the complexities of cross-cultural communication; and transit and travel experiences.
+Through the cross-cultural study of design, technology, and social innovation, this course pays special attention to the use of visual research methodologies, ethics of representation, critiques of knowledge production, and power relations.
+Some of the questions the course will explore include: How and why do social innovation and social enterprises actually emerge, develop, and evolve over time?
+What are the power dynamics between the various agents/actors within the social innovation field, and how might anthropology help to illuminate the ethical complexities therein?

 - Design Thinking and Development – syllabus